spe-uob/2021-ARMessaging/README.md

 Currently there is no server code so no deployment is required.

 ## Blog ##
-Our [blog](https://sky-write.github.io/) contains documentation as well as updates on the development process.
+Our [blog](https://sky-write.github.io/) contains all the documentation as well as updates on the development process.